Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 ### `request`

-The `request` function should be used when you need to call a Telegram Mini Apps method and receive a specific event.
-For example, to call the [web_app_request_viewport](../../platform/methods.md#web-app-request-viewport) method and catch the [viewport_changed](../../platform/events.md#viewport-changed) event for actual viewport data:
+The `request` function should be used when a developer needs to call a Telegram Mini Apps method and receive a specific event.

+For example, to call
+the [web_app_request_viewport](../../platform/methods.md#web-app-request-viewport) method and catch the [viewport_changed](../../platform/events.md#viewport-changed) event for actual viewport data: